mindspore-ai/docs/tutorials/experts/source_en/parallel/data_parallel.md

 ### Defining Network

-In data parallel mode, the network is defined in the same way as stand-alone, and the main structure of the network is as follows:
+In data parallel mode, the network is defined in the same way as single-card network, and the main structure of the network is as follows:

 ```python
 from mindspore import nn